VictorEijkhout/MrPackMod/README.md

 The `let` keyword indicates a macro, which can be used in other settings, such as here the download link.

-## Environment
+## Global settings

-The MrPackMod system relies on a couple of environment variables:
+The MrPackMod system relies on a couple of global variables.
-- `TACC_SYSTEM` : this is used for path generation in case you have multiple systems on a shared file system
+- `SYSTEM` : this is used for path generation in case you have multiple systems on a shared file system
-- `TACC_FAMILY_COMPILER `, `TACC_FAMILY_COMPILER_VERSION`, `TACC_FAMILY_MPI`, `TACC_FAMILY_MPI_VERSION` : these are mostly used for module path generation
+- `COMPILER `, `COMPILER_VERSION`, `MPI`, `MPI_VERSION` : these are mostly used for module path generation.
+-
-Certain environment variables can be overriden:
+Certain environment variables can be overriden in the configuration file (see above):
 - `PACKAGEROOT` : packages are downloaded and unpacked in `${PACKAGEROOT}/${PACKAGENAME}`; override this with the `DOWNLOADPATH` setting.
   The packageroot is also used as the default location of any builddirectory; override this with `BUILDDIRROOT`. (!!!not yet implemented!!!)
 - `INSTALLROOT` : the package is installed in `${INSTALLROOT}/installation-${PACKAGE}-${EXTENSION}` where the extension is compound of system, compiler, mpi.